m5stack/m5-docs/docs/en/core/m5stickc.md

 <img src="assets/img/product_pics/core/minicore/m5stickc/m5stickc_02.png" width=50% height=50%>
 <br><br><br>

-*Notice*: One issue commonly exists on M5Stick-C, which happens when the battery is at a low level.
+*Notice*: One issue commonly exists on M5StickC, which happens when the battery is at a low level.
 In this case, some of the devices will have problem powering on, this is probably caused by a chaos timing sequence of power-on of ESP32, some component is involved, such as AXP192, 552, ESP32.
-There is one way to bring the device back to live: 1, Connect G0 to 3V3.
-2. Plug in the USB cable.
-3, The screen will light up and leave the USB to charge the device. <br><br><br>
+There is one way to bring the device back to live:

+- 1 Connect G0 to 3V3. (can be shorted by 680Ω resistor)
+- 2 Plug in the USB cable.
+- 3 The screen will light up and leave the USB to charge the device. <br><br><br>

 <img src="assets\img\faq\m5stickc_05.jpg" width="300px">